 Pagan Traces in Poland TodayWhile Old Prussian culture was completely wiped out in the northern crusades (with the exception of a few hags in Gdańsk) many pagan Slavic traditions have managed to stick around, despite Christianisation.
 As it was with Amerindian culture in South America, the Catholic Church clearly tolerated some aspects of native-culture in order to adapt them into the teachings of the Church and thus assimilate the pagans.
 All Saints' Day, for example, was previously a day of general ancestor worship and, post-christianisation, the focus was shifted towards prayers for those canonised by the church.
-Wianki, the pagan Slavic celebration of the warmer seasons, was converted into Noc Świętojańska (St. John's Night) on the Christian calendar.
+Welcoming the start of Summer, Wianki, adapted from the pagan Slavic celebration of Noc Kupały (more recently converted into Noc Świętojańska (St. John's Night) on the Christian calendar) is still celebrated in cities like Kraków and Gdynia.
 Worship of the dark earth mother Mokosz was conveniently adapted into the miracle of the Black Madonna, redefining the concept of 'the mother' (it was Mary all along!)
 On another end of the spectrum, the beating and drowning of Marzanna at the turn of winter/spring stuck around, even though the church tried to ban it in the 15th century.
 I guess it was just too much fun!

 A 'pagan reaction' of a different kind has also emerged in the last few decades, though this one has been non-violent.
 Rodzimy Kościół Polski (ENG: Native Polish Church) emerged as a registered religious organisation 1995, as people who associated less with Roman Catholicism became curious about the traditions that existed before Christianisation.
 Many of the unknown elements of West Slavic paganism have been coloured in by records and similar cultural practises that exist further east in Ukraine and Russia.
 However, uniquely polish artefacts such as the Zbruch Idol have become a key symbol of worship in the organisation.
 The 'hands of god' which allude to an imagination of the creator's multi-armed form are also very symbolic.